Khovd Nar Solar Power Plant

 The Bukhug Solar Power Plant is a photovoltaic power station in Myangad District, Khovd Province, Mongolia.

 History

 The power plant was commissioned in May 2022.
-It was constructed with a cost of US$16 million and financed by the World Bank.

 Technical specifications

 The power plant has an installed capacity of 10 MW.
 It is a ground-mounted solar power plant.

+Finance

+It was constructed with a cost of US$16 million and financed by the World Bank.